pcrainer38/GJWW5-landing-page/README.md

   ## Usage

-  Use the navigation buttons to cycle through the picture carousel.
+  Use the navigation buttons to cycle through the picture carousel or allow the carousel to automatically progress.

   ## Questions